NSFatalError/Probing/Sources/Probing/Documentation.docc/Concurrency.md

 - Important: Wherever applicable, use effect macros instead of `Task` APIs to ensure full test support.

 That said, calling `Probing` APIs from within `Task` APIs is completely safe — and vice versa.
-Using `Task` APIs only affects testing support - it does not alter the runtime behavior of your app.
+Using `Task` APIs only affects testing support, as it does not alter the runtime behavior of your app.

 It is fully supported and recommended to use `Task` APIs in non-testable contexts, even if those tasks invoke `Probing` APIs.
 For example, you can continue using `Task.init` in a SwiftUI `View`: